by Wyn Hilty

 Fidel Castro, house mother.

-The magnificently bearded Fidel Castro is the longtime socialist leader of Cuba.
+The magnificently bearded Fidel Castro (1926-2016) was the longtime socialist leader of Cuba.
 After his revolutionary army took power from dictator Fulgencio Batista in 1959, he began cutting rents for the poor, nationalizing industries, accepting aid from the Soviet Union, and in general getting up the nose of the stridently anti-Communist United States.

 The average white man.